nodetec/relayrunner/docs/server/remote-access.md

 Before disabling password authentication, make sure you’re able to login with public key authentication and the user you’re logging in with has `sudo` privileges which should be the case if you’ve been following along.

-To start SSH into the relay using public key authentication if you’re not already logged in.
+To start, SSH into the relay using public key authentication if you’re not already logged in.

 Next, we need to open the `sshd_config` file on the relay by running: